The heat kernel on curvilinear polygonal domains in surfaces: Heat trace on a curvilinear polygonal domain

 Moreover, the coefficients $a_{-1}$, $a_{-1/2}$, and $a_0$ are the sum of the contributions from each of the three faces tf, $pe$, and $pv$.

 These contributions are easy to evaluate.
-At t, the expansion is just the usual heat trace expansion from the interior of a manifold (as the coefficients are all the same), giving a contribution of
+At tf, the expansion is just the usual heat trace expansion from the interior of a manifold (as the coefficients are all the same), giving a contribution of

 At $pe_j$, for the same reason, the expansion is the heat trace expansion for a manifold with boundary, giving a contribution for each edge $E_j$.
 The McKean-Singer asymptotics \cite{mc-s} tell us what this term must be in the Dirichlet and Neumann settings.
-In the Robin setting, there is an extra contribution at $t^0$ coming from the integral of $\mathcal H_{-1,sf,Robin}$, and it is easy to see that it will be an integral of $\kappa(x)$ over the boundary times a constant.
-From \cite{zayed}\footnote{Note that Zayed's Robin parameter $\gamma$ has the opposite sign from our $\kappa$.
-The signs don't look like they make sense given that $\mathcal H_{-1,sf,R}$ is negative, but the integral is renormalized, so our results are indeed consistent with Zayed's.}, we know what the constant must be.
-All in all, the contribution from $pe_j$ is, where $k_g(x)$ is the geodesic curvature on the boundary,
+In the Robin setting, there is an extra contribution at $t^0$ coming from the integral of $\mathcal H_{-1,\sff,Robin}$, and it is easy to see that it will be an integral of $\kappa(x)$ over the boundary times a constant.
+From \cite[Theorem 5.2]{gilkey}, we know what the constant must be.\footnote{An expression for this term also appears in \cite{zayed}.
+However, it differs by an overall sign from the expression in \cite{gilkey}.
+A direct computation due to F\'elix Houde \cite{houdepc} indicates that the reference \cite{gilkey} has the correct sign.} All in all, the contribution from $pe_j$ is, where $k_g(x)$ is the geodesic curvature on the boundary,

+in the Robin setting.
 As discussed previously, at$pv$, the leading order contribution to the heat trace is at $T^0$.
 This reflects the fact that $r dr$ lifts to $T^2 R dR$, thereby canceling the factor of $T^{-2}$.
 The leading order term in the expansion of the diagonal heat kernel at $pv$ is the same as it is for the heat kernel on an exact sector of the same angle, and therefore may be calculated by studying the model heat kernel on that sector.
-For this purpose it is most convenient to use the integral expression for the model heat kernel on the infinite sector given by Theorem \ref{thm:hkexpressions} (an alternative calculation using the Cheeger expression for the heat kernel \cite{cheeger} is in the appendix).